clojure-finance/clojure-backtesting/README.md

 # Clojure Backtesting Library

-A backtesting framework for quantitative investing and trading
+A backtesting framework for quantitative investing and trading.

 ### Requirements